AlejandraVLG/phylogenetics-2025/README.md

 # **Introduction to Phylogenetics**

-Welcome to the *Introduction to Phylogenetics* workshop
+Welcome to the *Introduction to Phylogenetics* module

 This course provides a hands-on overview of molecular phylogenetics